 Years later, Jack Veneno said that in the rematch, he knew he was going to win it and used a very important strategy, but quickly changes the subject and says that he actually rejected the offer of becoming the NWA World Champion because he was earning very good money in the Dominican Republic and had no need to burden himself with the traveling involved that came with becoming the representative of the NWA.
 This comment of him knowing that he would win adds more fodder for this whole intriguing situation.

 Regardless of the validity (or lack thereof) of the NWA title win for Jack Veneno, the Dominican Republic people seem not to care or not know that it is unrecognized in history books.
-The mere idea of one of their people defeating Ric Flair to become world champion is what they hold onto, not the facts and technicalities surrounding these historic battles.
+The mere idea of one of their people defeating the insufferable and cocky Ric Flair to become world champion is what they hold onto, not the facts and technicalities surrounding these historic battles.
 To them, Jack Veneno is and will forever be their world champion, and there really is nothing anybody can say to take them out of that sense of euphoria that perhaps is filtered through rose-colored glasses.
 Why should their fantasy be ruined if it makes them happy?

 "When I defeated him, I’ve never experienced a moment like that in my sport ever again," exclaims an overjoyed Jack Veneno when remembering being awarded the NWA World Heavyweight Championship, even with all the controversy surrounding it.